jeffhandley/strickland/docs/Forms/form.md

 ## Async Validation

 Async validation works naturally with the `form` validator.
 Any validator within the form validation can use async validation.
-As is seen with `props` and other composition validators, an async validator within a form will result in a `validateAsync` function on the validation result.
+As is seen with `objectProps` and other composition validators, an async validator within a form will result in a `validateAsync` function on the validation result.

 ### Executing `validateAsync` for Specific Fields